biscuitnuts/hello-word/README.md

 # hello-word
-Let's learn the basics of using Github
+This is the beginning of using github and making a change on one of the branches.